snesrev/smw/BUILDING.md

 1. Install MSYS2 on your machine.
 2. Place the copy of your rom in the main directory.
-3. Install the necessary dependencies and SDL2 by inputting this command in MSYS2 terminal:
+3. Install the necessary dependencies and SDL2 by inputting this command in the MSYS2 terminal:

 ```sh
 pacman -S mingw-w64-x86_64-SDL2 && pacman -S make && pacman -S mingw-w64-x86_64-gcc